Comic Book Festival

 Alliance Française Dublin

-We are honoured to welcome this year 11 illustrators and comic book authors of French and English languages.
+We are honoured to welcome this year 15 graphic artists, comic book authors & professionals of French and English languages.
 Many thanks to all of them.

 Ireland